Saspess/Saspess/README.md

 - 👋 Hi, I’m @Saspess
 - 👀 I’m interested in .NET developmend
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in Minsk Radioengineering college
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .NET
 - 📫 How to reach me https://t.me/Saspes_s

 <!---